ItharDev/RPG-Viewer-Client/README.md

   * Snap wall endpoints together by dragging one endpoint over another
 * ![image](https://user-images.githubusercontent.com/70658690/214675430-c027dc43-bb5f-448b-a735-1153f5692736.png)
   Grid configuration
-    * Configure the grid for this scene.
-Activate grid snap and measure tools
+    * Configure the grid for this Scene.
+Activate grid snap and measure Tools
     * ![image](https://user-images.githubusercontent.com/70658690/214678419-9204d23c-5d3d-46a0-ad91-b1024b82a583.png)
       Configure grid settings

       ![image](https://user-images.githubusercontent.com/70658690/214679711-45a6f21d-d819-4b42-aa9f-07338ee8c5bc.png)

-      * `Enable grid`: Enables / disables the grid for this scene
+      * `Enable grid`: Enables / disables the grid for this Scene
-      * `Snap to grid`: Snaps tokens to grid cells.
+      * `Snap to grid`: Snaps Tokens to grid cells.
 Does nothing if grid is off.
       * `Grid dimensions`: Grid size.
-Default size when creating the scene is `10x10`.
+Default size when creating the Scene is `10x10`.
       * `Grid colour`: Opens a colour picker where you can choose the colour for your grid.

         There is currently a known bug where you have to click this button at least twice to update the colour of the colour picker.